ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

    {: pre}

    The result can be different from above, depending on where you deployed other resources in your account.
 Revisit the *{{site.data.keyword.at_short}} logs* and *Kubernetes dashboard* browser tabs for new log activity.
 8. You might want to go back to step 6 and edit the access policy again, then retest with step 7.
+Some ideas for editing the access policy would be to add regions or restrict to specific services instead of **All Identity and Access enabled services**.

 ## Remove resources